Arska795/learn-npm/README.md

 ### 2. Build for commonjs

-- In your terminal, open date-and-time-helpers and run `npm build`
+- In your terminal, open date-and-time-helpers and run `npm run build`

 :camel: **Question 2**: What happened?